ripom/HA-NAT-VMSS/README.md

 Last, there is a custom routing table that allow linux to reply to Load Balancer Probe based on different source IPs.
 <br/>

+To connect to single VM, is possible to use ssh.
+External Load Balancer has configured NAT Rule to allow you to connect to each single VM.
+NAT rule map internal TCP port with External TCP 2200x port.
+VM1 has 22001
+VM2 has 22002
+and so on.
+Example, to connect to third instance VM by ssh: ssh username@<External-Load-Balancer-public-ip-address> -p 22003